Asleep Next to Science

 Asleep Next to Science is the debut studio album by American progressive rock band Orbs.
-It was released on August 17, 2010, through Equal Vision Records and produced by Jamie King, known for producing Between the Buried and Me and Alesana.
+It was released August 17, 2010 through Equal Vision Records and produced by Jamie King, known for producing Between the Buried and Me and Alesana.

 Background

-Orbs entered the studio at The Basement recording studio in Winston-Salem, N.C. in February 2009.
-It was produced by Jamie King, who worked with Between the Buried and Me on Colors and The Great Misdirect.
+Orbs entered the studio at The Basement recording studio in Winston-Salem, North Carolina in February 2009.
 On April 4, 2010, the band released a free download of two songs from the album to fans who signed up to their mailing list.

 The band describes the album as "the product of long-distance friendships linked through an appreciation for music, nature, and a mutual desire to defy common song structure."

-A tour in support of the album began on August 19, 2010 in Greensboro, N.C.
+A tour in support of the album began on August 19, 2010 in Greensboro, North Carolina.